 What’s your sustainability score?

 Running a commercial or industrial business is no minor effort.
 It takes a collection of many individuals and skill sets to operate successfully.
-Once established, successfully maintinaing such a business requires a significant level of managing risk and preparing for future growth and development.
+Once established, successfully maintaining your business requires a significant level of managing risk and preparing for future growth and development.

 Increasingly the risk-management narrative has centered around the topic of sustainability.
 Just read Larry Finks letter to CEOs or General Electrics (GE) 10/15 announcement to become carbon neutral by 2030 to get a sense of how (and why) businesses are taking action to address greenhouse gas emissions (GHG) and climate change.